trganda/obsidian-attachment-management/README.md

 ### Attachment Path

-A sub-folder to place attachment under the `{root path}`, available variables :
+A sub-folder to place attachment under the `{root path}`, available variables:

 - `${notepath}`: The **directory** of the `markdown` or `canvas` file under the vault root.
 - `${notename}`: The **filename** of the `markdown` or `canvas` file (without file extension).